-Cashflow Finance is often wrongly associated as a lending facility favoured by businesses in trouble.
-However the majority of businesses seeing the most benefit of opting for to use invoice discounting or factoring instead of a traditional overdraft facility is the ability to take on new or larger contracts to enable the business to grow.
+Cashflow Finance is wrongly seen as a lending facility favoured by businesses in trouble, however the majority of businesses seeing the most benefit of opting for to use invoice discounting or factoring instead of a traditional overdraft facility is the ability to take on new or larger contracts to enable the business to grow.

-Companies in the North East have billions of pounds tied up in excess working capital which could be used to fund growth, according to new research by Lloyds Bank Commercial Banking.
+North East companies have billions of pounds tied up in excess working capital which could be used to fund growth, according to new research by Lloyds Bank Commercial Banking.

 Lloyds analysed 5,000 UK businesses and found those in the North East have about £116.4bn tied up in working capital, the equivalent of 8.9 per cent of their total revenue.

-Simon Quin, area director for global transaction banking in the North East of England, said: “Revenue growth is good news for any business, but to improve efficiency is going to take investment and that requires cash flow”.
-He added.
+Simon Quin, area director for global transaction banking in the North East of England, said: “Revenue growth is good news for any business, but to improve efficiency is going to take investment and that requires cash flow.
 “Small firms in particular are taking even longer to free up cash from things like inventory and unpaid invoices.
-The longer that money remains unavailable, the less firms can invest in growth, new machinery or pay their own debts.”
+The longer that money remains unavailable, the less firms can invest in growth, new machinery or pay down debts.”